ngrx/platform/docs/entity/adapter.md

 against the collection type.
 The method takes an object for configuration with 2 properties.

  - `selectId`: A `method` for selecting the primary id for the collection
- - `sort`: A [sort function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) for sorting the collection.
-Set to `false` to leave collection unsorted.
+ - `sort`: A compare function used to [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) the collection.
+The comparer function is only needed if the collection needs to be sorted before being displayed.
+Set to `false` to use leave the collection unsorted, which is more performant during CRUD operations.

 Usage: